walles/headsetharry/README.md

     https://play.google.com/store/search?q=tts&c=apps

 # TODO Misc
+* Enable PMD NLS warnings if it has those
 * When a message comes in, enqueue it if a phone call is in progress.
 * When a phone call ends, read all events received during the call
 * Read any text parts of MMS messages.
 To get the contents, maybe watch